 Once an acceptable location is selected, the business owner will tour the space, meet with the Warden, and determine the acceptability of the location.

 Prior to start up, all businesses enter into a Standard Agreement (Contract) and Lease with the California Department of Corrections and Rehabilitation and the Department of General Services.
 Typical initial Contracts and Leases are for a five year term.

 The business owner, in consultation with the prison staff, establish minimum job qualifications and minimum inmate selection criteria.
 Prison staff will screen inmates for safety and security concerns.
 The business owner will interview inmates and make the final decisions on the hiring of inmates.
 You are the sole employer of all inmate-employees.

 Your responsibilities are the same as those for any non-inmate employee.
-You are solely responsible for determining the applicability of and ensuring compliance with all applicable federal, state and local laws and regulations when conducting your business.
-Each employer must comply with all applicable employment laws and relevant Labor Code provisions.
+You are solely responsible for determining the applicability of and ensuring compliance with all pertinent federal, state and local laws, and regulations when conducting your business.
+Each employer must comply with all required employment laws and relevant Labor Code provisions.

 Business owners prepare payments not less than twice a month in the name of the inmate.
 The business owner is solely responsible to deduct appropriate federal and state taxes, Social Security, and California State Unemployment.
 Disability Insurance is not deducted from inmates’ paychecks.
 These paychecks are mailed to a contracted financial firm who manages all the distributions from inmates’ paychecks.

 All necessary security procedures are determined by the Warden of the institution.
 During normal working hours, custody coverage is the responsibility of the institution.